Exponential asymptotics and the generation of free-surface flows by submerged line vortices: Discussion

 \mbox{} {\bf Acknowledgements}.
+We thank the anonymous referees for their helpful comments regarding the clarity of this work.
 We are grateful for many stimulating and motivating discussions that took place during the recent LMS-Bath symposium ``New Directions in Water Waves" held at the University of Bath in July 2022.
-PHT is supported by the Engineering and Physical Sciences Research Council [EP/V012479/1].
+JS and PHT gratefully acknowledge support by the Engineering and Physical Sciences Research Council (EPSRC) [EP/V012479/1].
+Finally, the authors would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme Applicable Resurgent Asymptotics, where some work on this paper was undertaken (EPSRC grant no. [EP/R014604/1]).

 \mbox{} {\bf Declaration of interests}.
 The authors report no conflict of interest.

 [1]{}